As a property investor, it’s your job to maximise the return of your assets.

 A reactive property manager notices the vanity is water damaged and the door no longer closes and a replacement vanity is ordered.

-The difference of being ahead of the curve or behind is huge.
+The difference between being ahead of the curve or behind is huge.

 10. Some Don’ts

-- Furnish – very niche, very transient tenants more vacancy and more maintenance
+- Furnish – every niche, very transient tenants more vacancy and more maintenance

 - Short term lets – more vacancy, more costs